jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 // determine behaviour e.g. when the window should
 // be redrawn (in this case, when both the horizontal
-// and vertical dimensions have changed); the bitwise
+// and vertical dimensions have changed);
-// OR is applied as both options (flags) are have null, true or
+// the bitwise OR is applied as both options (flags) are have null, true or
-// false states (in this case as 32-bit words set to 1 for true) windowClass.style = CS_HREDRAW | CS_VREDRAW;
+// false states (in this case as 32-bit words set to 1 for true)
+// so here windowClass.style would be 1 when there was a change
+// to the dimensions, and 0 at all other times windowClass.style = CS_HREDRAW | CS_VREDRAW;

 // set a pointer to a function that handles messages i.e. WindowProc